robert/robert.github.com/_posts/2014-12-12-green-waves-on-an-arbitrary-valencia-street.md

 We define a Green Wave to be a set of rules for deciding traffic light colors and initial bike placement such that:

-* Any bike that is moving at t=0 will also always be moving at t>0
+* All bikes are always moving
 * 50% of the road in each direction is covered with bikes
 * Each traffic light is green 50% of the time